Skip Navigation or Skip to Content

 Instructor: Ginny Blankinship

 This course is designed to provide an opportunity to speak and listen to Spanish in a comfortable nonjudgmental atmosphere.
 It is meant for those who already speak Spanish with some fluency but who don’t have all the opportunities to converse that they would like.
-Each week, students will be provided with materials to stimulate conversation on a particular theme, including poems, readings, song lyrics, and discussion questions.
+Each week, students will be provided with materials to stimulate conversation on a particular theme, including poems, readings, song lyrics and discussion questions.
 During each class, we’ll talk in a whole group and in breakout rooms.
-Themes include holidays, being bilingual, photography and more, but it will be all right to stray from the theme.
+Themes include education, music, science and more, but it will be all right to stray from the theme.
 Grammar and vocabulary questions that arise will be answered, but the class is about enjoying conversation in Spanish.
 Any learning that occurs arises from that.
 It will enhance our conversation if students spend some time with the materials posted on LearnerNotes before each class.
 Translations are provided for readings and song lyrics.

 NOTE: This is not a Spanish course per se, and it won’t work for beginners.
-Rather it is a chance for those who already comprehend and speak Spanish with some fluency to listen to others, converse freely, and encounter readings and songs that reflect Hispanic culture.
-Those who have been in previous Conversaciones courses will find new themes, readings, and music.
+Rather, it is a chance for those who already comprehend and speak Spanish with some fluency to listen to others, converse freely and encounter readings and songs that reflect Hispanic culture.
+Those who have been in previous Conversaciones courses will find new themes, readings and music.

-Item Number: W25LANG163
+• Item Number: S25REC136

-Dates: 1/7/2025 - 1/21/2025
+Dates: 4/8/2025 - 4/10/2025

 Building: Online